 16) Post On Reddit

-That being said, posting on Reddit has an incredible potential to bring an insane amount of traffic to your blog.
+It has an incredible potential to bring an insane amount of traffic to your blog.

 Here are a couple of points to keep in mind:

-- Always provide value - posting a link for the sake of posting won't get you anywhere.
+- Always provide value: Posting a link for the sake of posting won’t get you anywhere.

-- Post your best piece of content - the people on Reddit won't give you the time of the day for anything less than 2,000 words.
+- Post your best piece of content: The people on Reddit won’t give you the time of the day for anything less than 2,000 words.

 17) Post On LinkedIn

-When you look closely, you'll see that 80% of its users belong to some kind of group.
+Look closely to see that 80% of its users belong to some kind of group.

 18) Post On Medium